portlandcodeschool/js-night/fall-syllabus.md

     -   Custom methods, `this` keyword; examples; 3 roles of objects
     -   git workflow, branching, & assignments;
     -   CL's comments: I'm not convinced that the toolbox pattern is super useful for them to see?
 In a sense it doesn't show up that much in what they end up doing in this course and, ultimately, once they're at a more advanced level where it'll show up more then they'll know enough to be able to easily recrate the machinery.
 As such, I've left it out of this lecture where it would have been
+    -   BV comments: I'm not sure how much discussing peudo arrays helps.
+It might just be noise.
+Understanding that arrays are also objects might be better suited for a later lesson on array methods( e.g. How can this array have a method, I thought only objects can have those?).

 # Week: